 Cypress trees for the desert southwest

 Cypress trees for the desert southwest.
 Most Cypress trees are moderate to low-watering trees once established.
 It will take about 2-4 years before these trees become established.
 They are evergreen conifers throughout the year and require little maintenance.
-If you want them to look good and grow faster, they will need evergreen fertilizer at least once monthly during the first 2 to 3 years after planting.
+If you want them to look good and grow faster, they will need evergreen fertilizer at least once month during the first 2 to 3 years after planting.

 The Benefits of Cypress Trees